 Jay Goltz started a picture framing business right out of college, a decision that was not the conventional wisdom of the times.
 The business grew quickly, and before long was twenty times the size of the average frame business - making it the largest in the country.
 Jay expanded into related businesses and now each of them is at the top of its field.
 Realizing there was a lack of real-world advice for small businesses, Jay wrote his first book.
 The Street Smart Entrepreneur: 133 Tough Lessons I Learned the Hard Way has been translated into three languages.
-Now a popular speaker, Jay Goltz has become a voice of small business through his keynotes, New York Times blog and broad media exposure.
-Jay is widely recognized for his unique ability to bring clarity and insight to complex, often confusing, small business challenges.
+Now a popular speaker, Jay Goltz has become a voice of small business through his keynotes and broad media exposure.
+As the lead small business blogger and author of You’re the Boss for NYTimes.com for five years, Jay is widely recognized for his unique ability to bring clarity and insight to complex, often confusing, small business challenges.

 Books Featuring Jay

 This highly recommended book is full of sage insights for entrepreneurs and managers.
 Covering a range of topics which include tips on interviewing prospective employees, marketing and finance, successful entrepreneur Jay Goltz is insightful in his advice.

 With a table of contents and index, the book is constructed in an anecdotal fashion.
 Goltz waxes philosophical about a variety of subjects in a common format; he shares "What I Used To Think" and then "What Nobody Told Me" before summarizing his experience in a lesson - hence, the subtitle of the book.